Navigation

 There is a new DisplayPort standard in the works too – DisplayPort 2.0 – but aside from that, DisplayPort 1.4 is the best you can get.
 While it might be a standard that's several years old, it still has one of the best features and spec lists you'll find among any connectors.
 Only the supremely modern alternatives can stand up to it and even hope to compete.

-Other DisplayPort 1.4 benefits include support for Dual-mode for DVI and HDMI adapters, making it possible to connect an HDMI or DVI display to a DisplayPort source.
-It also has better support for HDR10 metadata and forward error correction (FEC) for a noiseless transmission.
+Additionally, DisplayPort 1.4 provides support for Dual-mode DVI and HDMI adapters, allowing users to connect HDMI or DVI displays to a DisplayPort source.
+It also offers better support for HDR10 metadata and forward error correction (FEC), ensuring a noiseless transmission.
+With these improvements, users can enjoy enhanced visual quality and seamless connectivity when utilizing DisplayPort 1.4.

 Should you buy DisplayPort 1.4?